CIS565-Fall-2015/Project6-WebGL-Deferred-Shading/README.md

 ### Performance & Analysis

+**Before doing performance analysis,** you must disable debug mode by changing `debugMode` to `false` in `framework.js`.

 Optimize your JavaScript and/or GLSL code.
 Web Tracing Framework and Chrome/Firefox's profiling tools will be useful for this.
 For each change that improves performance, show the before and after render times.